-There are few things quite as liberating as getting out of debt after having beenget out of debt
+There are few things quite as liberating as getting out of debt after having been

 in the negative for a while.
 Millions of Americans are facing an uphill battle — but almost anyone be debt-free with a few tried and true steps.